gidpfeffer/UIUC-Cloud-Computing/Part1/week3/notes.md

 Gnutella tries to set up an HTTP connection from sender to reciever.
 If it fails, it assumes there is a firewall on the recieving end.
 It then sets up a TCP push to be reverse routed through the network.
 The reciever can then download off that connection.

 Uses ping pong to continually refresh neighbor list.

+### FastTrack and BitTorrent

+FastTrack is proprietary, though we know some of the details.
+Similar to Gnutella, though there is a subset of nodes called supernodes.
+Peers are selected to be supernodes based on participation level.
+Nodes now search supernodes first.
+This reduces probability of having to continue the search.

+BitTorrent incentivizes files uploads.
+"Chokes" neighbors to limit the number of concurrent uploads.

+### Chord

+One of the first peer 2 peer systems to come out of academia.

+#### Distributed Hash Table

+Stores objects at nodes or machines.
+Some concerns are load-balancing, fault tolerance, efficiency, and locality (want messages to be transmitted among nodes that are close by in terms of topology).